 You can read more about these payment processors on Zen Cart’s website.

-Alternatively, you could choose to use one of the numerous payment modules available.
+Alternatively, you could choose to use one of the numerous available payment modules.
 Using these community-built modules, you can integrate with many other popular payment gateways.

 Customer Service & Support

-As I said before, Zen Cart is maintained by a community of developers who are invested in the project.
-Personal support is not available in any form: not by phone, not by email, and not by web ticket.
+Zen Cart is a free, open-source platform maintained by a community of developers.
+Personalized customer support is not available in any form: not by phone, not by email, and not by web ticket.

 Zen Cart takes a Home Depot approach to support: “You can do it; we can help.”
-They provide a whole host of resources that you can use to resolve your questions and concerns.
-Here’s what they have available:
+It does provide a whole host of resources that you can use to resolve your questions and concerns.
+Here’s what it has available:

 - Forums: Zen Cart’s forums are very active with advice and downloads.

-- Zen Cart Wiki: Find step by step instructions for operations like installation, customization, upgrades, security updates.
+- Zen Cart Wiki: Find step-by-step instructions for operations, such as installation, customization, upgrades, and security updates.

 - Tutorials & FAQs: Find answers to the most common questions.

-- Facebook: Zen Cart primarily posts product updates on their Facebook page.
-Other than that, it isn’t much help,
+- Facebook: Zen Cart primarily posts product updates on its Facebook page.
+Other than that, it isn’t much help.

 Negatives Reviews & Complaints